Southwest Egg Rolls

 - Flavorful: Seasoned chicken, spicy jalapeno, and veggies make these anything but bland.

-- Dip: Dipping makes everything better and this creamy ranch takes these over the top.
+- Dip: Dip makes everything better, and this creamy ranch takes these over the top.

 Ingredient Notes and Shopping Tips

-- Corn: Use Mexciorn or roasted corn for a fun twist.
+- Out of the season: Use Mexciorn or frozen roasted corn for a fun twist.

 - Black Beans: You can also use pinto beans.

-- Cooked Chicken: Rotisserie chicken would work great here too.
-Chicken thighs can also be used if you prefer dark meat.
+- Cooked Chicken: Rotisserie chicken would work great here, too.

 Fun Variations